bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ```

 It's really worth it!
 Contributors will love to contribute because they are **learning**, and they feel more supported.
+They will understand the reasons and rules behind all the small programming decisions, so they will be capable to produce
+better PRs in future as well as potentially help you in review process!

 ### Be fair and clear.
 Use direct communication.

 Awkward situations are unavoidable.
-Sometimes you can have two contributors yelling at each other in the PR that someone
+Sometimes you can have two contributors yelling at each other in the PR about who has
-has the right to implement a certain feature.
+the right to implement a certain feature.
 Another time you want to quickly fix the issue, while there is already
 a PR by some contributor, waiting for a rebase.
 Or maybe you have a contributor who tries to "triage" issues by just
-commenting on every issue `ping @bwplotka` several times (like I am not getting notifications in inbox already...).
+commenting on every issue `ping @bwplotka` several times (like I am not getting notifications in my inbox already...).

-**Try to consider other people's feelings.** What helps in **ALL** of those cases is to **ask the contributor to join Slack (or another channel)
+**Try to consider other people's feelings.** What helps in **ALL** of those cases is to **ask the contributor to join Slack (or IRC, etc)
 and discuss the matter *directly*.** In 99% of cases, the situation gets resolved because you show that you care.
 The person feels supported,
 and you can fully explain why and what, etc. Sometimes people just don't know that they are rude or doing something wrong.